von-exia/FAPL/README.md

 In this link [[Baidu Disk](https://pan.baidu.com/s/11Ci0L7VbOSlpanLdGUDcDA?pwd=8g4q)], we provide two versions of the pre-trained weights for FAPL:

 1. `FAPL.pth` (550MB): Trained from CLIP ViT-Base (PyTorch).
-2. `FAPL_detector.mnn` (124MB): Int8 quantized model converted from `FAPL.pth` using the [MNN](https://github.com/alibaba/MNN/tree/master) (Mobile Neural Network) framework.
+2. `FAPL_detector.mnn` (124MB): Int8 quantified model converted from `FAPL.pth` using the [MNN](https://github.com/alibaba/MNN/tree/master) (Mobile Neural Network) framework.
 This version is recommended for inference and experimenting with FAPL.

 ## 💪 Training